 You can use any bird feed!
-We particularly like using our Peanuts for birds and our Sunflower Hearts for birds which are both tasty, high energy and full of lots of vitamins, minerals, healthy oils and protein.
-You can also crumble our Fat Balls in the little tray for an extra special treat!
+We particularly like using peanuts and sunflower hearts for birds which are both tasty, high energy and full of lots of vitamins, minerals, healthy oils and protein.
+You can also crumble fat balls in the little tray for an extra special treat!

 Make sure, once you’ve started putting food and water out for the birds, that you continue throughout the year (yes, winter too!).
 They come to rely on you and will even learn your feeding routines.
 You can learn more about what to feed birds safely on the Johnston & Jeff website or from the RSPB.

 Thrushes, wrens, chaffinches, dunnocks, blackbirds, house sparrows and robin are all ground feeding birds which means they mostly scour for insects and other forms of sustenance from the soil.
 They are the types of birds you see hopping around your back garden on the grass, having a good old peck into the soil.
 The ‘early birds that catch the worms’!